casebenton/certificate-revocation-analysis/README.md

 to [my reference CRL list](https://drive.google.com/file/d/0B_ImpEaqYaA8MGRMSTh1cVJVdmM/view?usp=sharing) to see that the replication results are similar up to this point.

-3. Download all of the CRLs listed in `CRL_servers_final` using the command `wget -i CRL_servers_final`.
+3. Download all of the CRLs listed in `CRL_servers_final`.
+First create a new subdirectory `raw_CRLs`, set it as the working directory, then run `aria2c -i ../CRL_servers_final -j 16`.

+4. Set the working directory back one level up (to `get_CRL_revocations` again).
-4. Create a catalogue, or "megaCRL," of all revocations using the `build_megaCRL.py` script.
+Create a catalogue, or "megaCRL," of all revocations with `python build_megaCRL.py` script **(note that this must use python3 and pyopenssl version 16.1.0 and above)**.
 This will output `megaCRL`, which contains all revocation serial numbers organized by CRL.

-5. Use `count_serials.py` to see the total number of revocation serials that are contained in the megaCRL.
+5. Use `python count_serials.py` to see the total number of revocation serials that are contained in the megaCRL.
 You can compare your results against mine by using the same script on [my reference megaCRL file](https://drive.google.com/file/d/0B_ImpEaqYaA8Y0YxRzhsZ09UX0E/view?usp=sharing).